mozilla/fathom-fox/README.md

 ### 2.0

-* Support customizable viewport sizes.
+* Support customizable viewport sizes in Trainer.
 * Stop using `traineeCoeffs` message in favor of `trainee`, which is more future-proof.
 This requires a fathom-trainees fork based on d93bc593a08f6503d137df4d35ce2a2bc6b93b6e or later.